-To align the Health Code with this change to the Local Law, as well as with Department practice for investigations as requested by the petition, the Department proposes adding a new definition of "supplemental address" to mean locations where a child with an EBLL spends five or more hours, and amending the definition of "unsafe lead paint hazard" as of October 17, 2022, to include such hazards in supplemental addresses regulated by Articles 43 and 47 of the Health Code.
-The Department is also proposing to remove provisions regarding lead dust action levels that will no longer be applicable as of June 1, 2021.
+In addition, to align the Health Code with the recent change to the Local Law, as well as with Department practice for investigations as requested by the petition, the Board is adding a new definition of "supplemental address" to mean locations where a child with an EBLL spends five or more hours, and amending the definition of "unsafe lead paint hazard" as of October 17, 2022, to include such hazards in supplemental addresses regulated by Articles 43 and 47 of the Health Code.
+The Board is also removing provisions regarding lead dust action levels that will no longer be applicable as of June 1, 2021.
 The new, more protective lead dust action levels were already added to the Health Code in 2019 with a June 1, 2021 effective date.